 - 1. To utilize a relational practice perspective to understand the needs of clients and families living with chronic illness - 2.
-Analyze the role of the nurse in the planning of care of clients and families living with chronic illness - Identify valid assessment tools to determine functional, physical, cognitive, psychological, spiritual and social needs of the older adult
+Analyze the role of the nurse in the planning of care for clients and families living with chronic illness - 3.
+Identify valid assessment tools to determine the functional, physical, cognitive, psychological, spiritual and social needs of the older adult